Gissio/radpro/docs/devices/Bosean FS-600, FS-1000/install.md

 On the FS-1000, the keys are mapped as follows:

-  * Power on/off: extended press of the set/power key.
+  * Power on/off: long hold of the set/power key.
   * Switch measurement mode: the mode key.
   * Switch measurement secondary view: the set/power key.
-  * Reset measurement: extended press of the mode key.
+  * Reset measurement: long hold of the mode key.
-  * Enter settings: long press of the set/power key.
+  * Enter settings: short hold of the set/power key.
   * Go up/down: the mode and set/power key.
-  * Select option: long press of the set/power key.
+  * Select option: short hold of the set/power key.
-  * Go back: long press of the mode key.
+  * Go back: short hold of the mode key.

 Not all devices support the pulse LED.